Interested in creating Custom Objects in the magicplan Cloud? Learn how to import your own SVG file for customized 2D renderings in magicplan!

 - Don't save layers of drawings or photos on the background

-We recommend using Adobe Illustrator https://www.adobe.com/products/illustrator.html to create your SVGs.
-If you want to use Illustrator, please make sure to follow these steps when exporting your file:
+If you are using Adobe Illustrator, please make sure to follow these steps when exporting your file:

 - Select File > Export > Export as